 Depending on the location of your floating dock site, we are happy to install your dock for you (there is an installation charge).
-Alternatively, we can ship your dock to you pre-assembled, which you connect together and install in-water.
+Alternatively, we can ship your PWC lift to you pre-assembled, which you connect together and install.

 For example, it takes less than thirty minutes to "seam" two PWC docks together.

-The assembly process is fast and straightforward in addition to being well documented in the Owner's Manual, instruction sheets and our instructional video.
-While it is not impossible for a person to assemble a Jet Dock by him or herself, having another person to assist you with assembly and installation is optimal.
+It takes less than thirty minutes to seam two PWC docks together.
+The assembly process is fast and straightforward in addition to being well documented in the Owner's Manual, instruction sheets, and our instructional video.
+While it is not impossible for a person to assemble a Jet Dock by him or herself using our boat lift installation process, having another person to assist you is optimal.

 The Jet Dock is moored in several ways, depending on your current dock situation:

-- Floating dock - hard tie the Jet Dock right to your dock in the same manner you would tie your watercraft up; both structures will float up and down together.
+- Floating dock - hard tie the Jet Dock right to your dock in the same manner you would tie up your watercraft; both structures will float up and down together.

-- Stationary dock (with regularly fluctuating water levels) - our tide manager rigid mooring system, which consists of vertically placed, galvanized steel poles encapsulated in pvc sleeves and mounting brackets at the top of those poles, is mounted to your existing dock and the Jet Dock is then tethered to the poles; this system allows the dock to move uninhibited and right along with the up and down with your water levels.
+- Stationary dock (with regularly fluctuating water levels) - our Tide Manager™ rigid mooring system, which consists of vertically-placed, galvanized steel poles encapsulated in pvc sleeves and mounting brackets at the top of those poles, is mounted to your existing dock and the Jet Dock is then tethered to the poles.
+This allows the floating dock to move with the up and down movement of your water levels.

-- No existing dock - we have standalone mooring modules whereby we insert a sleeve/shaft into the Jet Dock cube and place our tide manager pole through the opening.
-Our mooring poles are then driven directly into the sea floor.
-These installations require calm, shallow waters (less than 6') with a minimal amount of change in the water level (less than 2-3' fluctuation).
+- No existing dock - we have standalone mooring modules.
+A sleeve/shaft is inserted into the Jet Dock cube so our Tide Manager™ pole can be inserted through the opening.
+Our mooring poles are then driven directly into the seafloor.
+These installations require calm, shallow waters (less than six feet) with a minimal amount of change in the water level (less than two to three feet of fluctuation).

 Consult with a Jet Dock sales associate for assistance regarding the type of mooring for your specific installation.